Ohalo-Ltd/solevm/README.md

     }
 ```

-The `gas` and `gasPrice` fields are never used, since gas is not yet supported.
-All the other params are obvious except for `staticExec` which should be set to `true` if the call should be executed as a `STATICCALL`, i.e. what used to be called a read-only "call", as opposed to a "transaction".
+The `gas` and `gasPrice` fields are reserved but never used, since gas is not yet supported.
+All the other params are obvious except for `staticExec` which should be set to `true` if the call should be executed as a `STATICCALL`, i.e. what used to be called a read-only call (as opposed to a transaction).

 ```
 struct Context {